BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 That should help reduce the extreme deformations.
 Repeat as needed.
+ㅤ
 ## Weight painting stiff armor pieces
 Sometimes, you'll want an armor piece or a belt buckle to stay rigid and not deform as the armature moves.
 To achieve that result, we will be using a the Average tool in Weight Painting.

 - Select the armature in Object mode, then go to Pose mode and reset the pose of all bones.
-Select the bones that cause the issue you want to fix and rotate them so that the issue clearly shows.
+- Select the bones that cause the issue you want to fix and rotate them so that the issue clearly shows.
 Take note of the name of the bones.

 For our example we will be fixing the belt buckle and the hanging plate on the hip.
 I have colored the armor to better to better see what is going on.